 - In one episode of the Monsters horror anthology, barbers made a mutually beneficial pact with vampires.
 Vampires have apparently evolved into giant immobile leeches and need the barbers and their customers to offer them their blood.
 In return, the barbers and customers are given small amounts of the vampires' blood which greatly extends their lifespans.
 The red swirling barber poles are symbols of the "blood for blood" pact.
 The narrator and his friend who initially intended to expose the barbers' connection with vampires become customers after tasting the vampires' blood.
 It helps that nobody is really being hurt in this arrangement.

-- One Shadowrun supplement's shadowtalk includes posts by a sicko who'd kept an Awakened leopard with Healing Factor captive for years, periodically skinning it alive and selling the pelts.
+- One Shadowrun supplement's shadowtalk includes posts by a sicko who'd kept an Awakened leopard with a Healing Factor captive for years, periodically skinning it alive and selling the pelts.
 The same poster speculated about the possibility of catching a giant regenerating species of shark and selling its meat over and over again.

-- In the Ravenloft setting, vampires from the Kargat secret police dole out their blood to human minions, the Kargatane, as a means of increasing their strength and delaying their rate of aging.
+- In the Ravenloft D&D setting, vampires from the Kargat secret police dole out their blood to human minions, the Kargatane, as a means of increasing their strength and delaying their rate of aging.

 - In Age of Aquarius, vampire saliva is used to make a Laser-Guided Amnesia inducing drug.
-No profit on it is made, though, since the Institute, who owns the technology, is a noncommercial organization, and it needs the drug itself to enforce The Masquerade.
+No profit on it is made, though, since the Institute, who owns the technology, is a noncommercial organization and it needs the drug itself to enforce The Masquerade.

 - Dwarven settlements in the Forgotten Realms sometimes keep captive deepspawn as a food source, feeding them livestock so the aberrations will make numerous copies of meat animals.
 This can easily backfire on the deepspawn-keepers, if one of their captive monsters ever manages to sink its teeth into something more dangerous than cattle.

-- In Warhammer 40,000 the Imperium hates aliens and usually deals with them by a lasgun shot to the head.
+- The Imperium hates aliens and usually deals with them by a lasgun shot to the head.
 However some aliens have proven themselves useful and so certain Imperial factions have corralled them for their own benefit.
 One example are the Jokaero, a barely sentient species of orangutan-like aliens who are somehow master engineers and technologists.
 The Jokaero can be used to upgrade existing equipment or produce unique pieces of technology, such as rings that pack as much firepower as their pistol equivalents.